 The third type of models assumes a spring-like extension mechanism in which the linear double helix conformation stays intact across a wide a range of lengths, as suggested from the early electron micrographs of stretched RBC ghosts (McGough and Josephs 1990).
 The Chinese finger trap model (Brown et al. 2015) belongs to this category and is likely the most advanced published quaternary structure model of the full-length spectrin heterotetramer so far.
-It uses atomistic homology models of all SR with the crystal structure of SR α 16 as a template.
+It uses atomistic homology models of all SR with the crystal structure of SR α16 as a template.

 The SR were arranged to fulfill different length and helix pitch constraints.
-The linker region of SR was not explicitly modeled in the complete structure but would have to adopt a 90° angle in the most compressed state, with which it loses its α -helical structure.
+The linker region of SR was not explicitly modeled in the complete structure but would have to adopt a $90^{\circ}$ angle in the most compressed state, with which it loses its $\alpha$ -helical structure.
 This model is consistent with the linear shape of the tetramer found at different lengths (Nans et al. 2011).
 Nonetheless, it was not yet subjected to a test in simulations, and the challenge remains to acquire high resolution structures of the whole spectrin tetramer in its near physiological state to verify details about the models.

-In own, unpublished work, we constructed a structural model of the α/β - β/α -complex of human SpI at the atomistic level to determine the accurate interacting surfaces between each complimentary pair of SRs.
+In own, unpublished work, we constructed a structural model of the $\alpha/\beta-\beta/\alpha$ -complex of human SpI at the atomistic level to determine the accurate interacting surfaces between each complimentary pair of SRs.
 We did so to investigate the localization of cysteine switches and their role on spectrin properties.
-We exploited information on the structural dynamics of SRs as done before, but based on ~10-fold longer molecular dynamics simulations, together with distance information derived from cross-linking experiments between the α 3 and α 4 units of SpI, the length of the spectrin α/β - β/α -complex derived from the protein composition of the erythrocytes (Brown et al. 2015; Li et al. 2008), as well as cross-linking experiments on the full $\alpha/\beta-\beta/\alpha$ -complex of SpI.
-The helical structure of one spectrin α/β chain was generated by repeatedly superimpositioning the copies of an SR according to this information and using the 3 SR unit crystal structure (Davis et al. 2009) as a structural alignment template, yielding a model of 36 full SR of SpI similar to previous approaches (Brown et al. 2015).
-The 36-SR model was used then as a template for comparative modeling with the in-house tool TopModel (Mulnaes and Gohlke 2018; Mulnaes et al. 2020).
-Finally, two α/β -chains were manually arranged such that they fulfill cross-links information (Li et al. 2008), resulting in the tetrameric $\alpha/\beta-\beta/\alpha$ -complex built of ~126,000 atoms (Figure 1E and F).
+We exploited information on the structural dynamics of SRs as done before, but based on ~10-fold longer molecular dynamics simulations, together with distance information derived from cross-linking experiments between the $\alpha$ 3 and $\alpha$ 4 units of SpI, the length of the spectrin $\alpha/\beta$ - $\beta/\alpha$ -complex derived from the protein composition of the erythrocytes (Li et al. 2008; Brown et al. 2015), as well as cross-linking experiments on the full $\alpha/\beta-\beta/\alpha$ -complex of Spl.
+The helical structure of one spectrin $\alpha/\beta$ chain was generated by repeatedly superimpositioning the copies of an SR according to this information and using the 3 SR unit crystal structure (Davis et al. 2009) as a structural alignment template, yielding a model of 38 SR of Spl similar to previous approaches (Brown et al. 2015).
+The 38-SR model was used then as a template for comparative modeling with the in-house tool TopModel (Mulnaes and Gohlke 2018; Mulnaes et al. 2020).
+Finally, two $\alpha/\beta$ -chains were manually arranged such that they fulfil cross-links information (Li et al. 2008), resulting in the tetrameric $\alpha/\beta-\beta/\alpha$ -complex built of ~126 000 atoms (Figure 1E, F).
 The model obtained has an overall length, SR number per turn, handedness, hollowness, and intra-subunit and inter-subunit distances in agreement with experimental data (Brown et al. 2015).